Build a Custom Voice AI for Automated Patient Follow-Ups

 Consider a 4-location physical therapy practice.
 They wanted to automate post-visit check-ins, asking about exercise completion and pain levels.
 Their existing platform could only send a generic text message.
 It had no API for voice, no way to parse a patient's spoken response, and no function to transfer the call to the front desk if the patient reported high pain.
 They were paying for a communication suite but still had to do the most critical follow-ups by hand.

-We build the core system using Python and FastAPI, integrating two key APIs.
-We use Twilio's Programmable Voice API to programmatically initiate and manage the calls.
-For the voice itself, we use the ElevenLabs API for its high-quality, low-latency text-to-speech synthesis, ensuring response times under 400ms to avoid awkward pauses.
+The core system would be built using Python and FastAPI, integrating with key communication and voice APIs.
+We would use Twilio's Programmable Voice API to programmatically initiate and manage calls, handling dial-out, inbound routing, and call events.
+For high-quality, low-latency text-to-speech synthesis, the ElevenLabs API would be integrated, aiming for response times under 400ms to prevent awkward pauses and maintain conversational flow.

 Live in 3 Weeks, Not 6 Months